ciphersx/c_calendar/README.md

 ## Additional Notes

 - **Input Validation:** The program includes input validation to ensure the user enters valid input for years, months, and days.
+- **Calendar Navigation Methods:** The program now supports navigation using arrow keys for a more intuitive user experience.
+Use the following keys:
+   - **Right Arrow (→):** Navigate to the next Month.
+   - **Left Arrow (←):** Navigate to the previous Month.
+   - **Up Arrow (↑):** Navigate to the next Year.
+   - **Down Arrow (↓):** Navigate to the previous Year.
+   - **ESC:** EXIT the calendar.
-- **Clear Screen Function:** The program uses a function to clear the screen for a better user experience.
+- **Clear Screen Function:** The program uses a function to clear the screen (`system("cls")`), specifically designed for Windows systems.
+  - If you are using a different operating system, such as Linux or macOS, the clear screen function may not work as intended.
+  - In such cases, you might see the screen cluttered with previous outputs.
+  - Consider using platform-specific commands (e.g., `system("clear")` for Unix-based systems) or rely on alternative methods to improve the user interface.

 ## Dependencies